ShiftLeftSecurity/sbt-ci-release-early/readme.md

 - `developers`
 - `scmInfo`
 - `publishTo := sonatypePublishToBundle.value`
-- `useGpg := false`: to use the sbt-pgp bouncycastle signer.
-The default recently changed to use the command line gpg, which fails on some travis.ci distributions
+- `Global/useGpgPinentry := true`: to ensure we're using `gpg --pinentry-mode loopback` - otherwise the sbt prompt asks for the key password, which will timeout on travis.ci

 Example: https://github.com/mpollmeier/sbt-ci-release-early-usage/blob/master/build.sbt